-If you’re experiencing chest pain during exercise, you should take it seriously.
+If you’re experiencing chest pain during exercise such as running, you should take it seriously.
 The potential causes of chest pain during exercise can range from benign to potentially life-threatening.
 Here, we’ll outline the causes of chest pain during exercise and chest pain after exercising.

 Why Do You Feel Chest Pain During Exercise?